Skip to main content

 2. Determine the sample size

 Then, determine the desired sample size.
-You should pick a sample size that's large enough to provide a representative population sample but not so large as to become cost-prohibitive or otherwise impractical.
+Pick a sample size that’s large enough to provide a representative population sample but not so large it becomes cost-prohibitive or otherwise impractical.

 You can calculate the ideal sample size from the required level of precision and confidence interval.